Fairness Rating shows how good your test is in terms of evaluating candidates' skills relevant to your job descriptions.

 The ladder of the Fairness Rating includes 4 levels:

-1. Great - most of the candidates that have taken the test believe that it was relevant and evaluated their skills fairly (no action required)
+- Great (above global benchmark) - most of the candidates that have taken the test believe that it was relevant and evaluated their skills fairly (no action required)

-2. Good - the majority of the candidates believe it's a fair evaluation of their skills but there is a handful of candidates with opposite experience (no urgent action required)
+- Good (within global benchmark) - the majority of the candidates believe it's a fair evaluation of their skills but there is a handful of candidates with opposite experience (no urgent action required)

-3. Weak - candidates generally feel that your test could be better at evaluating their technical skills relevant to the role (some action required)
+- Weak (below global benchmark) - candidates generally feel that your test could be better at evaluating their technical skills relevant to the role (some action required)

-4. Poor - most of the candidates believe that the test isn't relevant to the role (urgent action required)
+- Poor (significantly below global benchmark) - most of the candidates believe that the test isn't relevant to the role (urgent action required)

 You can increase your rating by making your test hyper relevant to the role and following all of our good candidate experience principles (reasonable time limit, tasks relevant to the required skills etc.).